root-project/root/README/ReleaseNotes/v618/index.md

     This problem was reported [here](https://root-forum.cern.ch/t/stat-box-for-th2/).
   - The automatic placement of legend now "sees" TMultiGraph and THStack.
   - Improve and simplify the drawing the 2D histogram's option "ARR".
+  - The option ARR can be combined with the option COL or COLZ.

 ## 3D Graphics Libraries